 Question 8: To rephrase, do we aim data journalism towards everyone, or to those who are most likely to use it?

 Hopefully to everyone, just like regular journalism.
 If only data-savvy people are getting value from our work, we’re not doing it right.

 Question 9: Could the panelists share some of the links to projects shown in their presentations?

 Local News Project: http://localnewsresearchproject.ca/

 Tuesday, March 27, 2018 at 12:00 PM EST [NOW CONCLUDED]

 After registering, you will receive a confirmation email containing information about joining the webinar.

-April Lindgren: Will talk about data journalism and local news.
-In particular, she will discuss how the capacity of local news organizations to mine stories from open data is lagging behind the growing availability of government open data sources.
-She’ll suggest the problems are two-fold: 1) most local journalists still lack the skills they need to clean and use data for storytelling, and 2) local news organizations do not have/are unwilling to invest resources in local data journalism projects.
+April Lindgren: Talked about data journalism and local news.
+In particular, she discussed how the capacity of local news organizations to mine stories from open data is lagging behind the growing availability of government open data sources.
+She suggested the problems are two-fold: 1) most local journalists still lack the skills they need to clean and use data for storytelling, and 2) local news organizations do not have/are unwilling to invest resources in local data journalism projects.

 Fred Vallance-Jones: Journalists love to use maps to sell stories because place is such an important aspect of the news.
 When master of journalism students at the University of King’s College wanted to tell the story of the 1917 Halifax Explosion, they turned to GIS software.
 Their professor, Fred Vallance-Jones, joins us.